Collaborative Law Fact sheet

 How much does it cost?

-Sometimes in the course of the collaborative process it is necessary to jointly instruct other experts such as an accountant or a specialist pension Independent Financial Adviser who will provide specialist advice and report to both parties and the collaborative lawyers.
+Sometimes in the course of the collaborative process, it is necessary to jointly instruct other experts such as an accountant or a specialist pension independent financial adviser (IFA) who will provide specialist advice and report to both parties and the collaborative lawyers.

 The collaborative process enables separating couples to achieve a more creative and individual solution than may be possible in negotiations through solicitors or the more rigid Court system, and to do so with respect and dignity.

-Please contact a member of our TWM Family Team for further information.
+Please contact a member of our expert Family Law team for further information about collaborative practice.